Jinx-08/SplitSmart-Ai/README.md

-# API Routes Reference
+# Splitwise-AI

-Professional reference for the auth, expense, and group routes defined in this folder.
+Professional reference for the API routes currently implemented in this repository.

 ## Overview